MJephat/phase2-challege1/banktrans/README.md

 for editing data, Nav.js for navigation,Footer.js for footer and Bank.css for styling.

 ### Technologies used.
-the Project uswe React and css.
+the Project used React and css.

 ### live link
 https://phase2-challege1.vercel.app/